 Non-City Business.
-Use of City Personnel for any personal use or personal business activity not related to City business is prohibited.
+Use of City Personnel for any personal use or business activity not related to City business is prohibited.

 City Manager Authorization.
-The use of City personnel for outside activities related to City business, such as JPAs or community groups, by an individual Councilmember shall be authorized only by the City Manager, and at his/her discretion, the City Council.
-Prior to volunteering or encouraging the use of staff for an issue of a Council committee, ad hoc task force, neighborhood meeting, regional board or the board of another jurisdiction, a Councilmember will confer with the City Manager, the latter of whom shall determine if it is necessary to present the request for staff use to the City Council at a Council Meeting.
-The City Manager shall keep the Council informed of all such special use of City Staff and his/her determination vis-à-vis the requested use of staff.
+The use of City personnel for outside activities related to City business, such as JPAs or community groups, shall be authorized only by the City Manager and/or the City Council at the City Manager's discretion.
+Councilmember must confer with the City Manager before volunteering City staff to such outside activities.
+The City Manager shall determine if it is necessary to present the request for staff use to the City Council at a Council Meeting.
+The City Manager shall keep the Council informed of all such requests and determinations regarding special use of City Staff.

 Individual Councilmember's Request.
-Councilmembers shall make their requests for information to the City Manager or City Clerk and not directly to individual members of the staff.
-The use of City staff to respond to an individual Councilmember's request for any purpose that exceeds more than one hour of total staff time must be approved by the majority vote of the full Council.
-The individual City Councilmember may make his/her request orally or in writing to the City Manager or City Clerk.
-The City Manager shall provide an estimate of the cost and how the request affects the Council's Goals and Projects.
-This request will then be considered by the City Council at the quarterly review of non-strategic planning priorities.
+Councilmembers may request for information orally or in writing to the City Manager and not directly to individual members of the staff.
+The use of City staff to respond to an individual Councilmember's request for any purpose that exceeds more than one hour of total staff time must be approved by a majority vote of the full City Council.
+The City Manager shall provide an estimate of the request's cost and its effect on Council's Goals and Projects.
+Requests will be considered by the City Council at the quarterly review of non-strategic planning priorities.
 Irrespective of the amount of staff time required to respond to each Councilmember's request, individual Councilmember's requests should be limited to three to five requests per week.

 If a Councilmember has a question of staff about a Council meeting agenda item, the Councilmember shall request, whenever reasonably possible, information about that item from the City Manager, and shall do so before the Council meeting begins.
-It is good practice to copy the City Clerk on all such requests made via email message, so that he/she can track the request and assure it gets distributed as needed for a prompt response.
+It is good practice to copy the City Clerk on all such requests made via email message, so that they can track the request and assure it gets distributed as needed for a prompt response.